PavelJunior/React-Sudoku/README.md

 You can choose a difficulty, and you have an option to highlight all mistakes you made.

-Game implemented using React, Typescript and Material UI.
+The game implemented using React, Typescript and Material UI.

 Live Demo: https://paveljunior.github.io/React-Sudoku/